-Where The Suburbs Moved Left — And How It Swung Elections
+Where The Suburbs Moved Left — And How The Shift Swung Elections

 Loading...

-Some of the biggest county flips in the South were in San Antonio, Austin and Houston in Texas, Memphis, Tenn., Charlotte, N.C., Oklahoma City and Atlanta.
-Democrats saw gains because of it between the metropolitan areas of these seven cities.
+Some of the biggest county flips in the South were in suburbs of Houston, San Antonio and Austin, Texas; Memphis, Tenn.; Charlotte, N.C.; Oklahoma City; and Atlanta.
+Democrats saw gains because of that shift between the metropolitan areas of these seven cities.

 Atlanta

-Two counties near Georgia's largest city flipped from red to blue this election: Cobb and Gwinnett counties.
+Two counties near Georgia's largest city flipped from red to blue this election: Cobb and Gwinnett.
 Cobb County, which spans three congressional districts, voted 54-46 for Democrats across those districts.
-It voted 61 percent Republican in 2016.
+In 2016, Cobb County voted 61 percent Republican.
 Gwinnett, which also spans three congressional districts, voted 56-44 for Democrats.

 Austin

 Adjacent to Texas' most liberal major city, Democrats picked up majorities in two counties that voted for Republicans last election.
 Hays and Williamson counties voted by close margins for Democrats.
-Williamson County, which falls in Texas' 31st district, split 50-48 against Republican incumbent John Carter, who ended up winning the district by fewer than 10,000 votes.
+Williamson County, which falls in Texas' 31st District, split 50-48 against Republican incumbent John Carter, who ended up winning the district by fewer than 10,000 votes.

 Charlotte

 Though no counties flipped from red to blue in the Charlotte area, Democrats made gains in several of them.
-In Union County, for example, the Democratic share of House votes went from 32 to 39 percent in the last two years.
+In Union County, for example, the Democratic share of House votes went from 32 to 39 percent in the past two years.
 In nearby Cabarrus County, the share went from 38 to 44 percent.

 Houston

 Fort Bend County, southwest of Houston, changed from red to blue in the midterms.
-Sitting in the 9th and 22nd districts, Democrats went from getting 48 percent of the county's votes in 2016 to 54 percent this year.
+Sitting in the 9th and 22nd districts, Democrats went from 48 percent of the county's votes in 2016 to 54 percent this year.

 Memphis